 Credit freeze vs. credit lock:

-Setting up a Credit Freeze:
+How To Set up a Credit Freeze

+Both options require you to contact each of the credit reporting agencies seperately.
 By law, the bureaus are required to lift the freeze within one hour of your request (and within three business days if you request the lift by mail).

 Which Is Better: A Credit Freeze or a Fraud Alert?